anapimolodec/mazmun/README.md

 This is a personal portfolio built with React.

 If you want to use my code, please:
-## 🚀 Feel free to download repository and give some stars!
+## 🚀 Feel free to download the repository and give some stars!

   **but please do not copy sentences or any of my projects**